 The Croatian weather is typically the Mediterranean, meaning dry, warm summers and reasonably mild winters.
 With 2,600 hours of expected sunlight yearly, Croatia has one of the sunniest coastlines in Europe.
-From May things get warm expect temperatures of 30°C during July/August, dropping to around 23°C in September & October.
+From May things get warm with temperatures of 30°C during July/August, dropping to around 23°C in September & October.

 “Day 1 we tack from Slano to Korcula for over 11 hours, and we enjoy the challenge of mixed wind.
 We love being on the water, so no complaints here!
 We anchor in Korcula at Racisce, and it’s nice to get some rest after a long day on the water.

 Day 2 is a 50 nm sail from Korcula to Brac.
 We begin the day early and experience 30-knot winds for a couple of hours before it settles to 20 knots and with a mild sea state the sailing conditions are excellent.
-We originally want to stop at Hvar or the Pakleni Islands however the anchorages are crowded.
+Originally I want to stop at Hvar or the Pakleni Islands however the anchorages are crowded.
 We decide on Uvala Smka, an anchorage on Brac Island with an old submarine garage which is perfect for the night.

 Day 3 is a 20nm sail from Brac to Split.
 Like the day before we are fortunate to experience great winds, blowing between 20 and 25 knots.
 The reason we are in such a rush is that there are no winds predicted in the following 4 days and we are meeting Trace’s brother Jason, so we are eager to get there.
 There are few anchorages in Split but find a great spot off Luka Poljud which is a 10-minute walk to the old town, PERFECT!”

-Game of Thrones in Dubrovnic
+Game of Thrones in Dubrovnic.

-Climate & Weather in Croatia – Coast
+Climate & Weather in Croatia – Coast.

-Mediterranean winters suffer regular storms (one to three per month on average) fortunately the weather varies a lot between countries.
+Mediterranean winters suffer regular storms (one to three per month on average).
+Fortunately, the weather varies a lot between countries.
 A good example of this variation exists in mainland Spain.
 The mainland of Spain is mild and sunny, while the Ionian Islands of Greece (not so far away) are wet and cold.
 The Mediterranean low season typically runs between October and April.